 Quick-witted, spellbinding, nuanced, glossy, The Marvelous Mrs. Maisel transports you straight to 1950s New York.
 Everything is candy-coloured, saturated, a technicolour world appearing before our eyes, the costumes just as fascinating as the world they inhabit.
 The most iconic setting is that of Rose and Abe Weismann (which is also Midge’s on and off home), an apartment in a fancy Upper West Side building with a friendly doorman.
 Inspired by a real-life building from 1909, it’s the ultimate representation of a bygone era that’s gone, but not forgotten.
 Theatrical yet sophisticated, Dorothy Draper-esque details mix with a pastel theme colour palette, for an over-the-top Hollywood Regency interior that reflects the family’s status and eccentrism.
 In other seasons, Midge’s family life (and new-found knack for stand-up comedy) takes her to some pretty exciting places – from apartments in Paris to a family-run Catskills resort (à la where Baby meets Patrick Swayze in Dirty Dancing), to the Fontainebleau Miami Beach where the grand staircase in the lobby becomes the centre of attention.

 In a show that’s about power, it’s ironic that it’s actually the set design in The Politician that steals the show.
 Centred on preppy high school student, Peyton Hobart, on his quest to become a student body president, it also features a gallery of characters where each one is more complex, calculating, and backstabbing than the last.
 Set in Santa Barbara, California (but filmed in and around Los Angeles), the homes are all opulent, dramatic, and captivating.
 It’s easy to see the influences – a little bit of Dorothy Draper’s Hollywood Regency, gestures to Wes Anderson’s whimsical universe, some heavy nods to design duo Sister Parish and Albert Hadley too.
-Most importantly (and also relating to the narrative), many of the homes have a stately quality, with impressive dining rooms, grand staircases, and entranceways that are as big (if not bigger) than your typical London apartment.
+Most importantly (and also relating to the narrative), many of the homes have a stately quality, with impressive dining rooms, grand staircases, and entranceways that are as big as (if not bigger than) your typical London apartment all showcasing exactly why we look to The Politician for interior design inspiration.
 Peyton’s bedroom is particularly presidential – it wasn’t modelled after John F. Kennedy’s bedroom in the White House for nothing.

 Other noteworthy mentions: